Caleb-Davidson/DMs-Corner-wiki/en/pages/the-world/korvhall/sharn/dragon-marked-houses/lyrandar/lyrandar.md

 ## Relations
 House Orien: Most members of House Orien are unfriendly towards those of Lyrandar as the airship threatens to damage Orien's land based transport industry.

-## Guilds & Organizations
-The Raincallers Guild provides weather management, while the Windwrights Guild is one of the largest air and sea shipping and transit businesses in Khorvaire.

-## Key Locations
+## Notable Locations
 * Stormhome
 * Rhukaan Draal
 * Taer Valaestas
-Lyrandar maintain smaller offices and docks in other towns and ports across Khorvaire, they also hold additional lands in Valenar, in violation of the Korth Edicts.
+Lyrandar maintain smaller offices and docks in other towns and ports across Korvhall, they also hold additional lands in Valenar, in violation of the Korth Edicts.
 House Lyrandar also have enclaves in Sharn, Korth, Flamekeep, Wroat, Korranberg, Rekkenmark, Stormreach, Trolanport, Thaliost and Zarash'ak.

+## Guilds
+The Raincallers Guild provides weather management, while the Windwrights Guild is one of the largest air and sea shipping and transit businesses in Korvhall.